 Write your CV in the wild

 But fear not!
 Report after report shows that employers are increasingly looking for far more than just book smarts.
 With the BBC reporting that ‘soft skills’ may have an economic value of up to £88bn.
-Skills like self-confidence and self-belief, the ability to communicate well, self-management, team work and leadership qualities are now considered vital.
+Skills like self-confidence and self-belief, the ability to communicate well, self-management, teamwork and leadership qualities are now considered vital.

-How do you show that you’ve got these skills in your application?
+So how do you show that you’ve got these skills in your application?